AlexTISYoung/snipar/docs/tutorial.rst

 6. *freqs*, frequencies of the effect alleles
 7. *sigma2*, maximum likelihood estimate of the residual variance in the null model
 8. *tau*, maximum likelihood estimate of the ratio between the residual variance and family variance
-9. *N*, the sample size
-10. *NAs*, the number of missing values for each of SNPs, given for each relative in the regression (individual, father, mother, etc.)

 Now we have estimated SNP specific summary statistics.
 To compare to the true effects, run